googleapis/google-api-ruby-client/README.md

 ## Migrating from 0.8.x

-Version 0.9 is not compatible with previous versions.
 See [MIGRATING](MIGRATING.md) for additional details on how to migrate to the latest version.

 ## Installation